qvad/taqo/README.md

 This test is inspired by [TAQO](https://www.researchgate.net/publication/241623318_Testing_the_accuracy_of_query_optimizers) page.
 Idea is to evaluate query and all possible optimisations for it.
 After that we compare execution time and other parameters to tell if optimiser works well.
+Query evaluated few times (see `--num-retries`) to avoid invalid results.

 How algorithm works: